 In terms of donating to support AIAN communities, check out Native Movement, an organization that aims to advance and support Indigenous groups across Alaska, as well as support environmental justice and fight climate change.
 If you’re a student, or you’re a former student, you may want to consider supporting young Native American folks seeking a higher education.
 If so, check out the American Indian College Fund, an organization that offers scholarships and academic enrichment opportunities for American Indian students.

 It’s important to remember, once again, that so much Native American culture has been erased or ignored.
-Over the past few years, I’ve learned about “Two-Spirit” people, who are individuals that were assigned a given sex at birth, but identify with the opposite gender (i.e. born female, but identify as men).
-The Navajo in particular highly revere these individuals, as they’re believed to have a deep connection to this world and the afterlife.
+Over the past few years, I’ve learned about “Two-Spirit” people, who are individuals that were assigned a given sex at birth, but identify with the opposite gender (i.e. born female, but identify as male).
+The Navajo, in particular, highly revere these individuals, as they’re believed to have a deep connection to this world and the afterlife.
 Specifically, the Navajo recognize these individuals as sacred, and they are highly respected in the communities they live in.
 If you’d like to learn about Two-Spirit people from an actual Two-Spirit person, you might want to check out Kairyn Potts on TikTok!

-There are lots of other AIAN TikTok creators to follow today on Indigenous Peoples’ Day and everyday.
+There are lots of other AIAN TikTok creators to follow today on Indigenous Peoples’ Day and every day.
 Tawny Cale is one creator on the app who makes beaded accessories and advocates for Native American rights through her videos and artwork.
 Another Native American creator, Cheyenne Faulkner, also creates beadwork (I have to say, her pieces are some of the most colorful and intricate I have seen on the app!).

-Besides those with small businesses, it can also be great to support AIAN content creators as well.
+Besides those with small businesses, it can also be great to support AIAN content creators, as well.
 TikTok offers so many creators that educate about Native American culture, and you may already be familiar with two of them!
 James Jones is quite popular across many forms of social media for his traditional hoop dancing, and videos expressing injustices against Native American people.
-Similar widespread popularity can be said for Shina Nova.
+Similarly, widespread popularity can be said for Shina Nova.
 Shina is one of my favorite creators to follow, in part for her education of her culture’s “throat singing,” but also for her openness about her Inuit background.
 She gained a lot of social media attention when she shared videos of her and her mom practicing throat singing, as well as videos in which she eats raw meat of specific animals — a diet common in her culture.
 We can learn and appreciate so much from AIAN creators, especially on a day honoring them.
 Make sure to give them a follow!